ShikoteiCoding/DeepDoc/README.md

     1. Core functions as future back
     2. Front should be webpacked
 - DB
+    1. Swhitch to Key-Value DB ? (thinking)
+    2. Adding doc and piece title for search [half-done]
+    3. Saving a doc with references should fill the rel table
+- Beautify
+    1. Switch prints to proper logging system
+    2. Switch to clean unit test, boring to deal with printer to test
+    3. Create own exceptions for DB [half-done]

+## History
+- Core functions (future back)
+    1. Create a piece / doc [done]
+    2. Modify a piece / doc [done]
+    3. Simple parsing (for now) [done]
+    4. Get all doc / pieces [done]
+- DB
     1. Auto-increment on PK [done]
     2. Auto create date / update date ? [done]
-    3. Swhitch to Key-Value DB ? (thinking)
-    4. Adding doc and piece title for search [half-done]
-    5. Saving a doc with references should fill the rel table
 - Beautify
     1. Refactor SQL DB execution [done]
     2. Active Record Pattern instead between records and object stores [done]
-    3. Switch prints to proper logging system
-    4. Switch to clean unit test, boring to deal with printer to test
-    5. Create own exceptions for DB

 ## TODO
 - Fix psycopg return type to fit in the models.
 Systematic mapping values to values ? [done]